TransbankDevelopers/transbank-pos-sdk-dotnet/README.md

 ## Contribuciones ✨

-Agradecimientos especiales a quienes nos ayudan a mejorar esta libreria.
+Agradecimientos especiales a quienes nos ayudan a mejorar esta librería.

 <table>
   <tr>